Spatchcock Chicken Pellet Grill: Juicy & Crispy Perfection

 FAQ

-What temperature do you cook spatchcock chicken on a pellet grill?
+What temperature do you spatchcock chicken on a Traeger?

 Is it better to smoke a whole chicken at 225 or 250?